AslerRoca/Deep-CXR-Score/README.md

 ---

 ## Image preprocessing
+![Workflow for chest x-ray preprocessing](figures/fluss_scoring.drawio.png)

 Image preprocessing consisted of two main steps: chest x-ray size normalization and ROI selection.
 FFT-based resizing was used for normalization.
-ROI selection included lung region cropping and separation of left and right lung regions; both were performed using two trained nnU-Net models (thesis references: 33, 51).
+ROI selection included lung region cropping and separation of left and right lung regions; both were performed using two trained nnU-Net models.
+Through the application of Fast Fourier Transformation, CXR images were uniformly resized to a resolution of 512x512 pixels.
+Lung halves were automatically segmented using nnU-Net for the training, validation and testing.
+The same-day chest MRI scores for individual pathologies were likewise separated by lung halves to enable pairing with the input images.

-![Workflow for chest x-ray preprocessing](figures/fluss_scoring.drawio.png)

 ### Chest x-ray ROI selection